 This post may contain affiliate links.
 Please see my disclosure policy.

-It’s no secret that all of my favorite fruit desserts feature a buttery crumble topping.
-From the best blueberry galette to strawberry rhubarb pie, there’s nothing better than a sweet fruit filling piled high with brown sugar crumble!
+It’s no secret that all of my favorite fruit desserts have one thing in common: a buttery crumble topping.
+Whether it’s a juicy blueberry galette or classic strawberry rhubarb pie, there’s nothing better than a sweet fruit filling piled high with brown sugar crumble!

-This homemade strawberry crisp with cinnamon-spiced oatmeal topping is the latest recipe to have on repeat all season long.
+This homemade strawberry crisp with cinnamon-spiced oatmeal topping is one you’ll come back to all season long.
+It’s the ultimate simple dessert: sweet, jammy, and irresistibly buttery!

 Craving more strawberries?
 Don’t miss my full collection of sweet strawberry desserts!